crpeter/airbnb-predictor/README.md

 - Airbnb-Seattly.ipynb - jupyter notebook file with all source code and results
 - data/listings.csv - listing data that was used for analysis

+## Acknowledgements

+- Udacity for making this possible :)

 ## Crisp-DM

 ### Business Understanding